steverafferty/leadconduit-integrations/guide.md

 ## Transferring 3rd-party Code

-If a 3rd party developer has created a module which they're willing to transfer to ActiveProspect for ongoing ownership and maintenance, here's a short list of steps that worked one time.
+If an external or third-party developer has created a module which they're willing to transfer to ActiveProspect for ongoing ownership and maintenance, here's an abbreviated list of steps:

-1. invite an owner of the original repo to the “temp_admin” team (https://github.com/orgs/activeprospect/teams/temp_admin)
+1. invite an owner of the original repo to the [temp_admin team](https://github.com/orgs/activeprospect/teams/temp_admin)
 2. owner goes into repo settings, clicks “transfer this repo” button, confirms with repo and our org name
-3. remove that owner from temp_admin team
+3. remove that user from the `temp_admin` team

 # 6. Appendix A - Getting Started

-_todo: set up something to help get started.
-Possibly an example module to use as a template; could also be a good reference, for things like validation and multiple endpoints etc. And could be referenced in these docs (instead of various private integrations, e.g., Towerdata)._
+_Coming soon_

+For now, the best way to get started is to use an existing integration module as a reference (or even duplicate it, and use it as a template).
+For example, [leadconduit-trustedform](https://github.com/activeprospect/leadconduit-integration-trustedform).